 BBR Partners currently reports no disciplinary disclosures.
 The SEC requires all registered investment advisory firms to report any disciplinary disclosures on their Form ADV that may be relevant to a client’s evaluation of the firm or its management team.
 This includes any regulatory actions, criminal charges or legal developments like liens or civil judgments that have been taken against them.
 For more information, visit the firm’s IAPD page.

 BBR Partners onboarding process

-In addition to monthly statements, clients have access to a secure website, updated daily, where they can view their entire portfolio — including assets that aren’t managed by BBR Partners — at a glance.
+In addition to monthly statements, onboarded clients have access to a secure website, updated daily, where they can view their entire portfolio — including assets that aren’t managed by BBR Partners — at a glance.

-The bottom line: Is BBR Partners right for you?
+Is BBR Partners right for you?

-This firm focuses exclusively on high net worth families and individuals, including those managing the transition of wealth from one generation to the next.
+BBR Partners typically focuses exclusively on ultra-high-net-worth families and individuals, including those managing the transition of wealth from one generation to the next.
 It provides personalized investment advice to those families and oversees the investment of their assets with third-party firms.

 Individuals whose family net worth is less than the $20 million minimum requirement may be able to work with BBR under special circumstances, but typically will need to look elsewhere.
 If you are an ultra-high-net-worth family or individual, BBR Partners and its customized investment strategy, as well as its financial planning services, may be the right choice for you.
 If not, you can go use our tool to to search for other potential financial advisors that may work for you.